multiversx/mx-sdk-dapp-sc-explorer/README.md

 The current state of the deployed SC can be checked without any need to login, the output is already decoded and processed for an easy overview.

-### Modify SC Statte
+### Modify SC State

 The Smart Contract State can be changed with a transaction, therefore, in order to change the state the user must login with one of the login providers in order to sign the transaction.

 ### Load ABI

-An ABI file can be loaded in order to have have an overview of the structure, check the endpoints, events, types, etc.
+An ABI file can be loaded in order to have an overview of the structure, check the endpoints, events, types, etc.

 ### Deploy SC